jsinger67/raa_tt/README.md

 ## You want to explore the algorithm?
 To support this you can use the logging feature.

-Essentially set the `RUST_LOG` environment variable like in these example which use the powershell:
+Essentially set the `RUST_LOG` environment variable like in these examples which use the powershell:

 ```powershell
 $env:RUST_LOG="raa_tt=trace,raa_tt::raa_tt_grammar_trait=error"